astronomer/docs/learn/airflow-databricks.md

 1. In your `dags` folder, create a file called `my_simple_databricks_dag.py`.

 2. Copy and paste the following DAG code into the file.
-Replace the `DATABRICKS_LOGIN_EMAIL` variable with your Databricks login email.
-If you already had Databricks notebooks and did not create new ones in Step 2, replace the notebook names in the DatabricksNotebookOperators.
+Replace`<your-databricks-login-email>` variable with your Databricks login email.
+If you already had Databricks notebooks and did not create new ones in Step 2, replace the notebook names in the DatabricksNotebookOperator instances.

     <CodeBlock language="python">{databricks_tutorial_dag}</CodeBlock>